-I have had the pleasure of seeing Kimba inspire adults and children through the spoken word and music on several occasions.
+"I have had the pleasure of seeing Kimba inspire adults and children through spoken word and music on several occasions.

 I have no hesitation in recommending Kimba for any work he has been engaged to do.
-He has a positive, infectious spirit which encourages those in his workshops to give of their best.
+He has a positive, infectious spirit which encourages those in his workshops to give of their best."

-Ms Nana Asante, Mayor of Harrow
+Ms Nana Asante, Former Mayor of Harrow

-Thank you for delivering a highly engaging, entertaining and informative session.
+"Thank you for delivering a highly engaging, entertaining and informative session.

-The feedback from the session was very positive.
+The feedback from the session was very positive."

 Anthony Wilkes, Equality Diversity Inclusion Manager, Cancer Research UK

-I would like to say thank you for the performance at the Mayor’s Tea Party on Friday 20th April 2018.
-Please thank Kimba his performance was wonderful and really got our event started.
-We have had nothing back except positive comments about your performance so thank you on behalf of the Partnerships and Engagement Team, Brent Council.
+"I would like to say thank you for the performance at the Mayor’s Tea Party.
+Your performance was wonderful and really got our event started.
+It recieved such positive feedback!"

 Shane Lawrence, Policy Officer, Brent Council

-I have no hesitation in recommending Kimba.
+"I have no hesitation in recommending Kimba.
 Over the years he has successfully engaged young people on BTWSC and Music 4 Causes workshops to produce lyrics on a variety of topics including African History, Recycling, Peace, Fairtrade, and the Environment.
-The ‘Look Around (The Environment)’ song was written by young people at a workshop facilitated by Kimba and BTWSC project programmer Kwaku, and was performed at an event attended by the Mayor of London, Sadiq Khan, and received excellent feedback.
+The ‘Look Around (The Environment)’ song was written by young people at a workshop facilitated by Kimba and BTWSC project programmer Kwaku, and was performed at an event attended by the Mayor of London and received excellent feedback.
 Kimba has a positive way of engaging young people and bringing out the best in them.
-He will be an asset to any organisation working with young people and adults.
+He will be an asset to any organisation working with young people and adults."

 Awula Serwah, BTWSC Co-Ordinator